-Thanks to modern advertising and social media campaigns, it feels like the Christmas season starts earlier every year.
+Thanks to modern advertising and marketing campaigns, it feels like the Christmas season starts earlier every year.
 By the time December rolls around there have already been weeks of goodwill and cheer, tinsel, wrapping, sugar and sweetness artificially shoved into our eyeballs and earholes and down our throats.

 These films celebrate the darker side of the winter break and offer an alternative view of the festive season: the horror of being stuck with family you hate, the underbelly of suburbia, the creeping discomfort of supposedly safe institutions being corrupted, and good old-fashioned decking the halls with blood splatter.
 From the obscure to the bizarre, these are the best Christmas horror movies.

 An unseen stalker menaces the inhabitants of a sorority house as they prepare to celebrate the festive season, in this 1974 classic.
 This is one of the earliest entries in what became known as the slasher genre, clearly influencing films like Halloween, utilising the urban legend hallmark of the “call was coming from inside the house”, and depicting the now classic figure of the “Final Girl”, memorably portrayed by Olivia Hussey and pre-Lois Lane Margot Kidder.
 It's an incredibly suspenseful film with great use of p.o.v camera angles.
 The director Bob Clark (who has traversed the breadth of festive emotion) would later go on to make the much beloved, and much less bloody, A Christmas Story.

 Christmas Evil aka 'You Better Watch Out' (1980)